 Your Amazon fulfillment and shipping fees will depend on your products as well as your fulfillment method.
 Amazon lets sellers fulfill their orders in three different ways:

 - Fulfillment by Merchant (FBM): You store, pack, ship, and service all your orders on your own and cover the associated costs.
-This fulfillment method has the least amount of requirements and Amazon fees but isn’t eligible for the Prime badge.
+This fulfillment method has the fewest requirements and lowest Amazon fees but isn’t eligible for the Prime badge.

-- Seller-fulfilled Prime (SFP): You offer Prime shipping on your orders while storing, packing, and shipping them on your own.
-You must adhere to Amazon Prime’s packaging and delivery speed requirements, and a 2% fee is charged per order.
+- Seller-fulfilled Prime (SFP): You offer Prime-branded shipping on your orders while still storing, packing, and shipping them on your own.
+You must adhere to Amazon Prime’s packaging and delivery speed requirements, and you will be charged a 2% fee per order.

-- Fulfillment by Amazon (FBA): You ship your products to Amazon and it stocks, packs, ships, and services your products for you.
-FBA gives your products the prime badge plus maximum visibility in search, but it has the greatest Amazon fees.
+- Fulfillment by Amazon (FBA): You ship your products to Amazon, and Amazon stocks, packs, ships, and services them for you.
+FBA gives your products the prime badge plus maximum visibility in search, but it has the highest Amazon fees.

 Here’s a detailed explanation of the costs and fees associated with each Amazon fulfillment method.
 Remember, these costs are charged on top of your other selling on Amazon fees.